lectrician1/Insta360-2-ODM/README.md

 # Insta360-2-ODM

-This is a PowerShell script and guide to convert a GPS-tracked video recorded on a Insta360 camera like the ONE X2 into a GPS-tagged image sequence that OpenDroneMap can injest to generate photogrammetry models.
+This is a PowerShell script and guide to convert a GPS-tracked video recorded on a Insta360 camera like the ONE X2 into a GPS-tagged image sequence that OpenDroneMap can ingest to generate photogrammetry models.

 Having a GPS-tagged image sequence decreases the processing time of the photogrammetry and increases the quality.